 Trochlear facet asymmetry

-This is the ratio of width of medial trochlear facet width to lateral trochlear facet width and measured in the axial plane.
+This is the ratio of a width of the medial trochlear facet width to lateral trochlear facet width and measured in the axial plane.
 A ratio of <0.4 is considered abnormal [that means the medial facet is <40% the width of the lateral facet].

 This measures the inset depth of the trochlear groove or sulcus relative to the mean of the medial and lateral femoral condyle outsets.
 It is determined by axial imaging at the same level as the trochlear facet asymmetry.
 A trochlear depth of <3 mm is considered abnormal.